GOVLAW Lawyers Australia LOGO

 COMPLIANCE LAW FIRM

-Specialising in advising the gambling, finance and bullion sectors on government regulation including Anti-Money Laundering and Counter-Terrorism and AUSTRAC compliance
+Specialising in advising the gambling sector on government regulation including Anti-Money Laundering and Counter-Terrorism and AUSTRAC compliance

 NEW!
 KYC Assist - know your customer (KYC)